DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 ibm-helm/ibm-odm-prod       25.1.0       	9.5.0.1     IBM Operational Decision Manager  License By in...
 ```

-## Manage a 'server' certificate for the ODM instance
+## Manage a server certificate for the ODM instance

 1. Generate a self-signed server certificate.